What are the causes of hypothyroidism? Is it the thyroid gland itself, another endocrine gland, estrogen dominance or illness?

 This is THE key question in a functional wellness practice.
 Is an issue a symptom of another problem?
 Or is it the actual key problem that needs to be addressed.
-Exploring this changes the supplements I would suggest or the type of tests I run.
+This changes the supplements I suggest or the type of tests I run in my Consults.

 Pros and Cons of Thyroid Medication

 If you complain of chronic fatigue, weight gain or constipation, your doctor may suggest lifelong thyroid medication.
 Thyroid levels are easy to test, and “the prescription solution” is easy to prescribe.
 Doctors often don’t have time to puzzle out the cause of low thyroid.
 They want to help you quickly and move on.

 Thyroid medication will do that for a while…

 However, clients on thyroid meds frequently note a return of fatigue and a gradual need for increases in dose.
 Why is this happening?
 Is it a clue that the thyroid gland itself may not really be the problem?